Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Experiments

 \subsection{Ablation Study}

 We further investigate how these proposed knowledgeable techniques contribute to the final performance with different combinations.
-As shown in Table~\ref{tab:ablation}, results demonstrate that no matter what combination, it greatly promotes the overall performance of vanilla ICL.
-We also have an interesting observation.
-KPT is more important for performance improvement, and achieves higher scores than KER and KCP, indicating that the best way of unleashing the LLM power is to inject the knowledge into the model parameters.
-Nonetheless, the combination of KER and KCP also respectively improves ICL by about 8\% for each task.
-This indicates that KER and KCP are also critical to ICL because ultra-large models are diffucult to be continuously pre-trained or fine-tuned in real-world scenarios to save computational resources.
-In addition, results from Table~\ref{tab:main-result-cls} to Table~\ref{tab:ablation} show that the performance has improved significantly on classification tasks.
-We think that the benefits of injecting knowledge over simple language understanding tasks are larger than question answering.
+As shown in Table~\ref{tab:ablation}, the results demonstrate that any combination greatly promotes the overall performance of vanilla ICL.
+An interesting observation is that KPT is particularly important for performance improvement, achieving higher scores than KER and KCP.
+This indicates that the most effective way to unleash the power of LLMs is to inject knowledge into the model parameters.
+Nonetheless, the combination of KER and KCP also improves ICL by about 8\% for each task, respectively.
+This suggests that KER and KCP are critical to ICL because ultra-large LLMs cannot be continuously pre-trained or tuned in real-world scenarios to save computational resources.
+Furthermore, results from Table~\ref{tab:main-result-cls} to Table~\ref{tab:ablation} show that our method has significantly improved classification tasks.
+We believe that the benefits of injecting knowledge are more pronounced for simple language understanding tasks than for question answering.